- Copywriting Services

 Should you write in first, second or third person?
 Should you write in present or past tense?
 Should you use active or passive voice?
 Should you write as though you’re talking to one person or the masses?
 If you don’t get it right, your copy will sound awkward.

-You want your website to show up on Google, Bing and the other major search engines, right?
-After all, that’s great free advertising.
-Get your website listed on page 1 for your main keywords and you’ll have an endless flow of new customers knocking at your virtual door.
+You want your website to organically show up on Google, Bing and other search engines, right?
+After all, that’s free advertising.
+Your competitors certainly seem to understand its value.

-Website copy should sound casual, almost like you are chatting with a friend.
+Website copy should sound casual and conversational, almost like you are chatting with a friend.
 Sentences should be short and paragraphs limited to one key thought each for easy comprehension.